01 Apr 21 Common Horse Colors, Markings, & Patterns With Pictures

 Horses come in all different shapes, sizes, and colors!
-No two horses are exactly the same, and oftentimes, are identified by their coloring or markings.
-In this article, I’ll share common horse colors, markings, and patterns to make it easier in identifying your horse friends.
+No two horses are exactly the same, and oftentimes, they are identified by their coloring or markings.
+In this article, I’ll share common horse colors, markings, and patterns to make it easier to identify your horse friends.

 It can get confusing when trying to differentiate between certain colors and markings.
 To get a better description of all the coats and patterns mentioned above, keep reading!

 When it comes to specifying a horse’s color, it’s important to note that each common horse color can have many different variations.
 By pinpointing the basics of each of the coat colors, you should be able to easily recognize the variations as well!

 If a horse is truly black, it should have no other color in its coat besides potential white markings on its face or legs.
 Many horses that appear to have a black coat aren’t truly black but instead have a dark bay coat.
 When a black horse lives out in the sun, its coat can become bleached and appear to be more of a brown color.
 This is why many people who own black horses prefer to keep their horses in during the day or in a shaded area.

 While the majority of horse breeds can have black horses, specific breeds that come to mind with this visual specification include Friesians, Fell Ponies, and Shires.
 If you want to purchase a black horse, check out my article 200+ Black Horse Names (That You Haven’t Heard).

 I like to say that bay horses remind me of chocolate since their coats are usually a rich brown, whether a lighter brown like milk chocolate or a darker brown like dark chocolate.
 Another visual indicator that a horse is a bay is that it will have black points across their bodies.
 Their muzzle, ears, mane, tail, and legs will appear black and fade into the brown coat.
 Bays can also have white facial and leg markings but will always have black points.